TheOdinProject/curriculum/new_org/web_development_101/project_installations.md

 A final note to Windows users -- you can install everything you need to but you'll feel at times like you're swimming against the current.
 Many examples throughout the learning process will assume you're working on a mac and you'll have to get good at translating certain steps into your own workflow.
 Suffering builds character.
 And this is payback for the 90's when it took another six months to come out with a Mac version of any half-decent game.

 Your best bet may be to try using Linux (admit it, you've been curious...) or to use a hosted environment like Nitrous.io.
+Not a requirement, just a friendly tip.

 ## What You'll Be Installing